-In the 15th century some people carried a portable sundial in their pockets to tell the time.
-Fire Tuesday virtually de- Ironically, another fire broke out stroyed a paint factory on the in a hospital laboratory while the men were there.
-Firemen answering the two Two employees of Technical alarm blaze found they had to Coatings Inc. and a fireman were stretch hose more than one half injured in the blaze, which burned mile back into the city limits to get uncontrolled into the evening. adequate water to fight the fire.
-Domingo and Ruben Olguin Lubbock city officials increased water pressure in that part of town to aid the municipal fire unit.
-Pumper trucks were set at relay points to bring water under adequate pressure to the plant More than an hour after the blaze started, fire officials received word than another plant just down the road from Technical Coatings had a 240,000 gallon reservoir and sufficient pumping pressure.
+Fire Tuesday virtually de- Ironically, another fire broke out stroyed a paint factory on the in a hospital laboratory while the Firemen answering the two alarm blaze found they had to stretch hose more than one half mile back into the city limits to get adequate water to fight the fire.
+Lubbock city officials increased water pressure in that part of town to aid the municipal fire unit. inferno forced them to jump from Pumper trucks were set at relay points to bring water under adequate pressure to the plant More than an hour after the blaze started, fire officials received word than another plant just down the road from Technical Coatings had a 240,000 gallon reservoir and sufficient pumping pressure.
 The blaze reportedly started when a spark ignited paint thinner in a five gallon can.
 Attempts were made by plant employees to extinguish to blaze, which spread rapidly to other flammable chemicals in the area.